iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

    ``resultHash == keccak256(abi.encodePacked(        taskid, resultDigest))``
    ``resultSeal == keccak256(abi.encodePacked(worker, taskid, resultDigest))``

+   In computer science, a deterministic algorithm is an algorithm which, given a particular input, will always produce the same output.
-   An application can override the computation of the result digest (usually the hash of the result archive) by providing an specific file ``/iexec/consensus.iexec``.
-This is necessary to achieve consensus on non deterministic applications.
+   An application can override the computation of the result digest (usually the hash of the result archive) by providing a specific file ``/iexec/consensus.iexec``.
+This is necessary to achieve consensus on non-deterministic applications.

-   If an TEE was used to produce the result, the enclave should produce a ``/iexec/enclaveSig.iexec`` that contains the enclave signature (of the resultHash and resultSeal).
+   If a TEE was used to produce the result, the enclave should produce a ``/iexec/enclaveSig.iexec`` that contains the enclave signature (of the resultHash and resultSeal).

    Finally, if the requester asked for a callback, the value of this callback must be specified in ``/iexec/callback.iexec``.
 Otherwize, the digest will be sent through the callback.

+\
 4. **Contribution**

-   Once the execution has been performed, the worker has to push its contribution using the ``contribute`` method.
+   Once the execution has been performed, the worker pushes its contribution using the ``contribute`` method.
 The contribution contains:

    - *bytes32 taskid*
    - *bytes32 resultHash*
    - *bytes32 resultSeal*
    - *address enclaveChallenge*

      The address of the enclave (specified in the scheduler's authorization).
-If no enclave is specified this should be set to ``address(0)``
+If no enclave is specified, this parameter should be set to ``address(0)``

    - *signature enclaveSign*